 Older plants may outgrow moderate cabbage maggot populations if maintained with a careful irrigation schedule.
 Always disc under crop residues immediately after harvest.
 Maggots can survive for some time in crop residue.
 Do not follow susceptible crops with susceptible crops unless sufficient time has passed for the residue to dry or to decompose completely.

 - pyrethrins (often as a mix with azadirachtin)-Some formulations are OMRI-listed for organic use.

 Every year, in areas where cabbage maggot causes economic injury, treat spring planted or transplanted crops with a band of insecticide at the base of the plant at the time of planting or transplanting.
 Later sprays cannot be relied upon to control the pest effectively.
 Treat seedbeds for transplanted crops with an insecticide.

 - bifenthrin (Brigade WSB, Capture LFR) at 0.04 to 0.1 lb ai/a as in-furrow treatment.
 REI 12 hr.
 Do not exceed 0.1 lb as at-plant treatment.
-Some formulations are prohibited in coastal counties.
+Some formulations are labeled for OMRI use.

 - chlorpyrifos (Lorsban 75WG) at 0.05 to 0.09 lb ai/1,000 row ft post plant or 2.25 lb ai/a preplant.
 PHI 30 days.
 REI 24 hr.
 Apply at planting or transplanting.
 Apply only once per season.
 RESTRICTED USE IN OREGON.

 - spinosad (Entrust SC) at 0.039 to 0.078 lb ai/a soil applied.
 Consult label.
 PHI 1 day.
 REI 4 hr.
 Entrust SC is OMRI-listed for organic use.